AdobeDocs/experience-platform.en/help/destinations/destination-sdk/configure-file-based-gam360-instructions.md

 ## Step 2: Create an audience template {#create-audience-template}

-Use the `/authoring/audience-templates` API endpoint to create an audience template for [!DNL Google Ad Manager 360].
+Use the `/authoring/audience-templates` API endpoint to create an audience template for [!DNL Google Ad Manager 360] (read [API reference](audience-metadata-api.md)).
+The audience template configuration below is specific to [!DNL Google Ad Manager 360].

 **API format**